sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>ed</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The GNU line editor
+Short desc    : The GNU line editor
 URL          : http://www.gnu.org/software/ed/
-Лицензия     : GPLv3+ and GFDL
+License      : GPLv3+ and GFDL
-Описание     : Ed is a line-oriented text editor, used to create, display, and modify
+Descript     : Ed is a line-oriented text editor, used to create, display, and modify
              : text files (both interactively and via shell scripts).
 For most
              : purposes, ed has been replaced in normal usage by full-screen editors
              : (emacs and vi, for example).